mdivband/AV_IRL/README.md

 ### Coefficients `a` and `b`

-`a` controls how strongly the base environment reward is scaled.
-A value greater than one amplifies the original reward signal, while a value between zero and one dampens it.  `b` determines the weight of the safe-distance penalty applied by `SafeDistanceRewardWrapper`.
+`a` controls the weight of the spped.  `b` determines the weight of the safe-distance penalty applied by `SafeDistanceRewardWrapper`.

 ### Why compare them for AIRL?